Our Mission

 Devon County Council

-Liz Thompson
+Liz Cirasuolo

 Hi, I am Liz, the Violence Against Women and Girls Strategic Lead in the Communities Team at Devon County Council.
 My team leads on the Domestic Abuse and Violence against Women and Girls strategic approach for the local authority and as part of this we also have responsibility for the commissioning of relevant services and provisions.